pullemall/ntwhd-porter/README.md

 # ntwhd-porter
-Simple captcha bot which asks to define and enter symbols from picture.
-If user enter right symbols bot send message which set in hello_message.txt.
-Otherwise user will be kicked.
+Simple captcha bot which asks to define and enter symbols from the picture.
+If the user enters right symbols bot sends the message which set in hello_message.txt.
+Otherwise, the user will be kicked

 ## Deployment process on Ubuntu
 #### Preparing virtualenv